Missing default value for unused bits

 [CORRECTIVE] Revised the rules when to use abstraction definition default instead of port default. (refs #342)

-#1 Updated by Janne Virtanen about 1 year ago
+#1 Updated by Janne Virtanen over 1 year ago

 - Status changed from New to In Progress